Commote

-Commotes in the Domesday Book
+Domesday Book and later history

-The Domesday Book has entries for those commotes that in 1086 were under Norman control, but still subject to Welsh law and custom.
+Domesday Book has entries for those commotes that in 1086 were under Norman control, but still subject to Welsh law and custom.
 However, it refers to them using the Anglo-Norman word "commot" instead of hundred, the word used at the time for the equivalent land division in England.
 The commotes mentioned in the Domesday Book, in general, represented recent Anglo-Norman advances into Welsh territory.
 Although the commotes were assessed for military service and taxation, their obligations were rated in carucates (derived from Latin for cattle or oxen), not in hides as on the English side of the border.

 The customs of the commotes are described in the Domesday accounts of the border earldoms of Gloucestershire, Herefordshire, Shropshire and Cheshire.
 The principal commotes described in Domesday were Archenfield, Ewias, and the commotes of Gwent in the south; Cynllaith, Edeirnion, and Iâl (Shropshire accounts); and Englefield, Rhos and Rhufoniog (Cheshire accounts).